ipfs/kubo/docs/config.md

 Default: `0`

+- `ARCCacheSize`
+A number representing the number of entries of the blockstore's [ARC cache](https://en.wikipedia.org/wiki/Adaptive_replacement_cache).
+A value of zero represents the feature being disabled.

+Default: `65536`

 - `Spec`
 Spec defines the structure of the ipfs datastore.
 It is a composable structure, where each datastore is represented by a json object.
 Datastores can wrap other datastores to provide extra functionality (eg metrics, logging, or caching).